Bargain chain Century 21 to shut down after nearly 60 years

 Century 21 Stores — a destination for bargain hunters looking for fat deals on designer dresses and shoes, cosmetics and housewares for nearly 60 years — has filed for Chapter 11 bankruptcy and is winding down its business, shutting all 13 stores across New York, New Jersey, Pennsylvania and Florida.

-Century 21, which has stores in Westbury and at Green Acres Mall in Valley Stream, joins more than two dozen retailers who have filed for bankruptcy since the pandemic, which forced non-essential stores to temporarily close.
+Century 21 joins more than two dozen retailers who have filed for bankruptcy since the pandemic, which forced non-essential stores to temporarily close.

+The off-price chain has two stores on Long Island, at Green Acres Mall in Valley Stream and a freestanding location in New Cassel.

+When Century 21’s 206,000-square-foot store opened at 1085 Old Country Rd. in New Cassel in 1999, it was the chain’s first suburban store after nearly 40 years of being a discounter in New York City.

 In a statement, the New York-based company said that the decision followed nonpayment by the company’s insurance providers of approximately $175 million due under policies put in place to protect against losses stemming from business interruption.
 That insurance money helped it rebuild its flagship store, a magnet for locals and tourists in downtown Manhattan after it was damaged by the 9/11 attacks, the company said.